shakes76/PatternFlow/recognition/s4622574/README.md

 * `Numpy`

 # Implementation
-The implementation is divided into 4 parts:
+* Download OAI AKOA knee dataset and put into the same folder as source code The implementation is divided into 4 parts:
 * `main.py` :  Dataset preparation, initialize Perceiver Transformer, then train model from scratch
 * `perceiver.py` :  Architecture of Perceiver Transformer